 Connecting Students to the World.

-agri LIDA paid internship is an excellent opportunity for you to gain valuable internatioanal working experience and apply knowledge from your studies.
+agri LIDA internship is an excellent opportunity for you to gain valuable internatioanal working experience and apply knowledge from your studies.
 You will learn what it is like to work and gain a sense of self confidence and professionalism.
 An internship abroad will strengthen your CV and provides you with valuable competences in your job search upon graduation.

 If this is your first visit, please check the below links for more details.